 How much does it cost to use GPT-3 in a commercial project?
 OpenAI API pricing overview

-OpenAI promises simple and flexible pricing.
+OpenAI promises simple and flexible pricing of its generative AI models.

 gpt-3 language models